pawans1994/FlightTrackerBackend/README.md

-Here's a `README.md` for your backend project:

----

 # FlightTrackerBackend

 This is the backend application for tracking flight prices.
 It handles user inputs through a REST API, tracks flight prices, and sends email notifications when prices fall below a user-defined threshold.
 The backend uses Flask, Celery, and Redis, and is fully dockerized.